Government support for bereavement to help cover expenses

 Total Payment

-When the total amount for this payment is calculated, it will take into account other monies in your possession – including those left from the deceased and any relevant insurance policies they may hold.
+When the total amount for this payment is calculated, it will take into account other monies in your possession (the person arranging the funeral) – including those left from the deceased and any relevant insurance policies they may hold.
 You may also get this alongside the Bereavement Support Payment.

 Eligibility